RE5 Exam Eastern Cape

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they stipulate the content of the examinations, because they seek to describe what the examination questions will be testing.
-All examination questions are based on the material as set out and in addition the Preparation Guides draw up precisely where you can find the appropriate info in the legislation.
+The Preparation Guides are important as they stipulate the content of the examinations, in that they seek to describe what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides draw up exactly where you can discover the appropriate details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is very important to check out the actual legislation.
-One can not expect to be checked on legislation without having actually read the legislation.
-By reading the legislation you will get used to the meanings, terms and the manner in which the legislation is drafted.
-Please be recommended that the very same terms and technique is used in the examination questions.
-The questions must be technically right because the right legal terms should be used at all times.
-Reading the legislation will help you to interpret the questions properly.
+One can not anticipate to be evaluated on legislation without having actually checked out the legislation.
+By reading the legislation you will get used to the definitions, terminology and the way in which the legislation is drafted.
+Checking out the legislation will assist you to translate the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.